microsoft/seismic-deeplearning/README.md

 ![Worst Penobscot SEResNet](assets/penobscot_seresnet_worst.png "Worst performing inlines  Mask and Predictions from SEResNet")

 #### Reproduce benchmarks
-In order to reproduce the benchmarks you will need to navigate to the [experiments](experiments) folder.
-In there each of the experiments are split into different folders.
+In order to reproduce the benchmarks, you will need to navigate to the [experiments](experiments) folder.
+In there, each of the experiments are split into different folders.
 To run the Netherlands F3 experiment navigate to the [dutchf3_patch/local](experiments/dutchf3_patch/local) folder.
 In there is a training script [([train.sh](experiments/dutchf3_patch/local/train.sh)) which will run the training for any configuration you pass in.
 Once you have run the training you will need to run the [test.sh](experiments/dutchf3_patch/local/test.sh) script.
 Make sure you specify the path to the best performing model from your training run, either by passing it in as an argument or altering the YACS config file.